ThalesGroup/security-risk-assessment-tool/README.md

 ## Contact

-* Carl Eric Codere is currently overseeing the project in Thales DIS
+* Carl Eric Codere and Sebastien Petit are currently overseeing the project in Thales DIS

 ## Credits